+The District does not participate in a tax increment financing zone.
 The District has not granted any tax abatements.

 The District does not grant a portion of the additional local option exemption of up to 20% of the market value of residence homesteads.
-The District does not grant the local over-65 exemption.